 About

-FOUNDED in 1987 by late Toronto symphony violinist, Andrea Hansen, Strings Across the Sky (SATS) has been working with youth in indigenous and rural communities throughout Canada.
+FOUNDED in 1987 by late Toronto Symphony Orchestra violinist, Andrea Hansen, Strings Across the Sky (SATS) has been working with youth in indigenous and remote communities throughout Canada.

-SATS is a not-for-profit, registered charity and funded primarily by private donors and community organizations.
-It also relies on donated instruments, which are tax receiptable.
+SATS is a registered Canadian charity and funded primarily by private donors and community organizations.
+It also relies on donated instruments.
+Tax receipts are provided for both donated funds and instruments.

 *1 week (5 day) school teaching visits followed by a community